ekmungai/eloquent-ifrs/README.md

 $entity->save();

 ```
-We also need a VAT Rates that apply to the Entity:
+We also need the VAT Rates that apply to the Entity:

 ```
 use Ekmungai\IFRS\Models\Vat;